nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

  A MQueue acts as a partitioned queue, queues that are part of a MQueue are called __partitions__.

  To write to a MQueue a producer need to acquire an __appender__.
-Theproducer is responsible for choosing which message to assign to which partition:
+The producer is responsible for choosing which message to assign to which partition:

  * Using a round robin algorithm a producer can balance messages between partitions.
  * Using a shard key it can group message by partition following its own semantic.